-- EXEMPT PER SECTION 30(1)(e)
+1. EXEMPT PER SECTION 30(1)(e)

-- 2. EXEMPT PER SECTION 30(1)(c)

-- 3. STT must allow access to PTPZL for such purposes as are not incompatible with the management of permanent timber production zone land.

-4. Signage erected on PTPZL by STT must be complied with.
-A member may direct a person to leave a forest road or PTPZL if the member reasonably considers that a person has undertaken an activity or engaged in conduct contrary to the STT sign - see section 21(5).
-A failure to comply is an offence -see section 21(6) - and a police officer may arrest, without warrant, any person who fails to comply with such a direction - see section 21(7).

-6. After each extrication, whether voluntary or by deliberate police action, the Police Forward Commander is to ensure an information report is submitted which describes the device and modus operandi of the protester(s).
+- 3. STT must allow access to PTPZL for such purposes as are not incompatible with the management of permanent timber production zone land. - 4.
+Signage erected on PTPZL by STT must be complied with.
+A member may direct a person to leave a forest road or PTPZL if the member reasonably considers that a person has undertaken an activity or engaged in conduct contrary to the STT sign see section 21(5).
+A failure to comply is an offence -see section 21(6) and a police officer may arrest, without warrant, any person who fails to comply with such a direction see section 21(7). - 5.
+EXEMPT PER SECTION 30(1)(c) - 6.
+After each extrication, whether voluntary or by deliberate police action, the Police Forward Commander is to ensure an information report is submitted which describes the device and modus operandi of the protester(s).